ID.me

-ID.me is an American online identity network company that allows people to provide proof of their legal identity online.
-ID.me digital credentials can be used to access government services, healthcare logins, or discounts from retailers.
-The company is based in McLean, Virginia.
+ID.me, Inc. is an American online identity network company that allows people to provide proof of their legal identity online.
+ID.me digital credentials can be used to access government services, healthcare portals, or discounts from retailers.
+The company is based in McLean, Virginia, with offices in Mountain View, California and New York City.

-In the wake of the economic downturn caused by the COVID-19 pandemic, ID.me was contracted by numerous state unemployment agencies to verify the identities of claimants.
-The US Internal Revenue Service also uses ID.me as an option in accessing its online taxpayer tools.
+In the wake of the economic downturn caused by the COVID-19 pandemic, ID.me was contracted by several state unemployment agencies in the United States to verify the identities of claimants.
+The Internal Revenue Service in the United States also uses ID.me as its only online option in accessing its online taxpayer tools.

 History

 Origins as TroopSwap and Troop ID

-ID.me was founded in early 2010 by Blake Hall and Matt Thompson as TroopSwap, a daily deals website similar to Groupon and LivingSocial with a focus on the American military community.
+ID.me was founded in early 2010 by Blake Hall and Matt Thompson as TroopSwap, a daily deal website similar to Groupon and LivingSocial with a focus on the American military community.
 The company evolved into Troop ID, which provided digital identity verification for military personnel and veterans.
 Troop ID allowed service members and veterans to access online benefits from retailers, such as military discounts, as well as government agencies like the United States Department of Veterans Affairs.

 Rebrand to ID.me

 In 2013, the company rebranded again as ID.me with the goal of providing a ubiquitous secure identity verification network.
 To that end, they expanded to include verification of credentials for first responders, nurses, and students for discounts.
 In 2013, ID.me was awarded a two-year grant by the United States Chamber of Commerce to participate in the President's National Strategy for Trusted Identities in Cyberspace (NSTIC), a pilot project intended to help develop secure digital identification methods.

 In late 2014, ID.me won a contract with the General Services Administration to provide digital identity credentials with Connect.gov.
 Co-founder Matt Thompson left the company in 2015.
 In March 2017, ID.me received $19 million in its Series B funding round.
 In 2018, ID.me became the first digital identity provider to be certified by the Kantara Initiative at the National Institute of Standards and Technology’s (NIST) IAL2 level.

 In 2019, ID.me signed a contract with the Department of Veterans Affairs (VA) to offer “virtual in-person identity proofing”, allowing veterans to verify their identity with the VA via video call.
-ID.me also signed a contract with the Social Security Administration for single sign-on, identity management, and multi-factor authentication in 2020.
+ID.me also signed a contract with the Social Security Administration for single sign-on, identity management, and multifactor authentication in 2020.
 ID.me also began work with the state of California in 2019 to provide REAL ID document pre-screening for DMVs.
 Listed partners for discounts on ID.me’s website also include Under Armour, Apple, and Lenovo.